BetterTheWorld/FlipGiveSDK_Ruby/README.md

 ## Shop Cloud

 Shop Cloud _(The Shop)_ is [FlipGive's](https://www.flipgive.com) drop-in cashback store.
-If you would like to know more please visit "site" or contact us at "contact".
+If you would like to know more please visit www.flipgive.com/cloud or contact us at partners@flipgive.com.

 ### Links of Interest

 * [FlipGive](https://www.flipgive.com)
 * [API Documentation](https://docs.flipgive.com)
+⋅⋅* test

 ### Installation